 - Working hours

 Dismissal relating to part-time or fixed-term work

-As a part-time or fixed-term worker you should not be treated less favourably than a full-time or permanent employee (for example, you should be offered the same or equivalent employment rights and benefits).
-You cannot be dismissed fairly because:
+As a part-time or fixed-term worker you should not be treated less favourably than a full-time or permanent employee.
+You can't be dismissed fairly because:

 - you are part-time

 - you made a complaint about being treated less favourably than another employee